Medieval debate poetry: Purposes

+The Owl and the Nightingale as a Bird Debate Poem

+Even though Simmons offers generalizing principles of the debate genre, she also acknowledges that not all works that are discussed under the title of this genre might perfectly fit into these characteristics; therefore, her focus mainly covers a distinctive example named “The Owl and the Nightingale”.

 Such poems may simply have been recorded or read for entertainment, or to convey a moral or religious lesson.
 The Owl and the Nightingale includes extended dialogues on rhetorical skills and has been seen as an instruction in (or possibly a parody of) the teaching of rhetorical technique.
 For example, both employ the medieval rhetorical tools of appealing to authority (by quoting Alfred the Great) and by attempting to goad the opponent into anger and then a mistake (stultiloquiem).
 During the eighth and ninth centuries, it was customary for students to debate their masters in schools and universities, and debates in litigation were likewise becoming more popular.
 These situations – which increased the relevance of the genre – were sometimes alluded to or parodied in debate poems.

 The fiery debate in The Owl and the Nightingale is ended with a wren intervening, but critics have variously argued that either the owl or the nightingale is better at employing rhetorical strategy.
 One critic, Kathryn Hume (in Cartlidge, XIX), suggests that the poem is itself a moralistic warning against pointless quarreling.